• What is the Air Force Privatization Program?

 • Who will be doing service requests for the privatized quarters, and will residents be charged?

 The fully bonded maintenance staff will be resolving all service requests for the residents.
-Residents are never charged for the services.
-Typically maintenance requests are completed within 24 hours.
 Residents are not required to be home while the request is being completed.

 • Who will provide security to the housing areas?

 The perimeter of the base will remain under military control, including all gate access points.
 The security procedures in place today will remain in effect.
 The Police and Fire services will remain the responsibility of the Installation and is paid for by the project.

 Yes.
 Hanscom Family Housing will be responsible for trash pickup and recycling at no additional cost to the resident.

 • Will I still have to mow my lawn?

 Yes, residents are required to mow any fenced in yards.
 Landscaping is included for residents without a fence.

 • How do I contact Maintenance if I have a service order?